uacaps/PushNotificationsTemplate/README.md

         }
 ```

 <code>AIzaSyD3J2zRHVMR1BPPnbCVaB1D_qWBYGC4-uU</code> in the GcmPushChannelSettings constructor is the test app's api key retreived from the Google API Console.
 The input parameter to the ForDeviceRegistrationId method is where you will put the device registration Id for your particular device.
-Where might one get that?
+Where might one find this Id?
 I'm glad you asked.

 ## Making it Work